soodacans/testing-cs3proj/public/README.md

 finish.html: Once the user presses the Done button, they will be brought to the final webpage where they give the customer their order of either ice cream or cake.
 The customer will pay and say a randomized positive message before leaving.
 The user is then prompted with a button that will bring them back to the homepage.

 ## 🧑‍💻 Incorporation of JavaScript
-homepage.html: On the homepage of our bakery website, [title], JavaScript can be used to create an interactive experience for the user wherein clicking the "Enter" or “Start” button triggers the bakery background music to start playing.
+homepage.html: On the homepage of our bakery website, Cherry on Top, JavaScript can be used to create an interactive experience for the user wherein clicking the "Enter" or “Start” button triggers the bakery background music to start playing.
 We can achieve this with the help of if-else statements.
 The music will only begin once the user presses the button and will only end once the user finishes the game or exits the website.
 Our code will also include an event listener which waits for the user to click the button, and then plays the MP3 file of the background music.
 This sets the bakery game’s vibe and will ultimately grab the user’s attention and encourage them to continue playing.

 ## 🖇️ Wireframes
 https://www.canva.com/design/DAGWOzzLn8c/qgtVfKC8MdN5aAf-pIsC3w/edit?utm_content=DAGWOzzLn8c&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton